 Since the beginning of the 21st century, many developments, changes and new technologies are introduced to the world market and have made life more simple.
-One of these technologies is machine translation, which is also known as Computer-Aided Translation, which is the use of software programs which have been especially designed to translate both verbal and written texts from any language to another language.
-Most of times, machine translation is not enough alone because translation isn’t a simple replacement of words.
-With the rise of easily reachable machine translators, such as Google Translate, there are much argument regarding the benefits and drawbacks of machine translations.
-We will discuss in this article the pros and cons of machine translation based on our experience as a legal translation company in UAE.
+One of these technologies is machine translation, which is also known as Computer-Aided Translation, which is the use of software programs that have been specially designed to translate both verbal and written texts from any language to another language.
+Most of the time, machine translation is not enough alone because translation isn’t a simple replacement of words.
+With the rise of easily reachable machine translators, such as Google Translate, there is much argument regarding the benefits and drawbacks of machine translations.
+We will discuss in this article the pros and cons of machine translation based on our experience as a legal translation company in the UAE.

 A professional legal translation company in UAE that knows and works with machine translation can help you understand your content and the quality required for your project so you can choose the approach which is best suited for your requirements.
 Let’s take a look at the options.

 You can choose to use machine translation in cases where a basic translation is sufficient, high quality is not important and time is the most important thing.
 Machine translation only can be helpful for internal needs or when you’re only looking for just the meaning.
 Content such as Facebook, Instagram comments, responses on blog posts, or questions from customers might be a good option for machine translation only.

 As a translation company in Dubai with long experience in translation and localization services in Dubai, we have always encountered very strange translations in UIs.
 Eventually, it turns out that a developer ran a few words through Google Translate and the translations became nonsense compared to the rest of the content in the UI.
 This is a real issue – a project needs to be viewed and edited accordingly.